ptisma/k3s-cluster/add-ons/dashboard/README.md

 Start Traefik with insecureSkipVerify option which means it doesn't validate SSL certs, we have self-signed, without this I get the internal server error, alternative workaround would be to either create the IngressRoute and ServersTransport CRD-s instead:

-Create this static manifest at /var/lib/rancher/k3s/server/manifests/traefik-config.yaml:
+Create this static manifest at /var/lib/rancher/k3s/server/manifests/traefik-config.yaml, if it does not get picked up, apply it manually:
 apiVersion: helm.cattle.io/v1
 kind: HelmChartConfig
 metadata: